grakshith/semantic-rs/README.md

 # semantic-rs
 Naive implementation of type checking for the rust language.
 Builds a syntax tree and symbol table for analysis.
+Course project for IT-303 Automata and Compiler design course at NITK.

 ## Compilation
 1. `$ mkdir bin build`